Peptide Fox

 Head-to-head vs semaglutide

-Tirzepatide produced 47% greater weight loss than semaglutide at maximum doses — the cleanest available comparison.
+Tirzepatide produced 47% greater weight loss than semaglutide at maximum doses² — the cleanest available comparison.
+The open-label design means the magnitude is probably slightly overstated, but the direction holds across the blinded dose-response evidence.

 Diabetes trials